 Why the time is right for local authorities to embrace low-code solutions.

 At the same time, many local authorities – both regional and metro – are faced with funding challenges.
-City of Sydney lost $75 million in six months over Covid, while others are “are teetering on the edge of a fiscal cliff” and more than half of all councils have large or very large staff shortages.
+The city of Sydney lost $75 million in six months over Covid, while others “are teetering on the edge of a fiscal cliff” and more than half of all councils have large or very large staff shortages.
 Concurrently, they are also trying to deliver exceptional customer experience to their ratepayers, partners and other stakeholders.

 Low-code platforms (such as Appian, of which Procensol is a partner), solve many of these issues.
 A solution such as Appian offers a single, comprehensive platform that allows local authorities to cost-effectively build workflows and processes to meet their specific requirements without being tied to practices dictated by out-of-the-box software.
 It also enables councils to remove data silos, making data usable – and useful – across multiple sources, without it needing to be moved from its current location.
-And for organisations looking to move to the cloud, or that already have cloud strategies, it works on-premise, in the cloud or in hybrid environments.
+And for organisations looking to move to the cloud, or that already have cloud strategies, it works on-premise, in the cloud or hybrid environments.

 In terms of applications, numerous capabilities demanded by local authorities have already been developed on low-code platforms.
 Examples include dynamic case management, grants management, acquisition management, onboarding, document management, and correspondence and communication management.
 In each case, applications can be tailored to a specific council’s needs and processes.

 This might all sound complicated, expensive, and frankly, daunting.
-But this is the inherent beauty of low-code platforms: you can (indeed, we encourage you to) start small – both in terms of investment and project size.
-No existing applications or systems need be harmed in the making of a low-code project, so a council can ‘dip a tie in the water’ to prove ROI and efficiency, and they can do it at minimal expense.
+But this is the inherent beauty of low-code platforms: you can (indeed, we encourage you to) start small in terms of investment and project size.
+No existing applications or systems need to be harmed in the making of a low-code project, so a council can ‘dip a tie in the water’ to prove ROI and efficiency, and they can do it at minimal expense.
 And did I mention that backend process design and management and front-end

 user interface capabilities are tightly integrated, meaning that any progress made behind the scenes can be reflected in an improved experience for citizens and partners.

-As Justin Hanney, CEO of City of Melbourne puts it, “Embracing the opportunities for long lasting productivity improvements through new ways of working via digital transformation has been a continued focus for our leadership.”
+As Justin Hanney, CEO of City of Melbourne puts it, “Embracing the opportunities for long-lasting productivity improvements through new ways of working via digital transformation has been a continued focus for our leadership.”
 Many other councils are also embracing these opportunities, and are turning to low-code platforms to do so.

 Quoted in Davidson, ‘Australian Local Government CEO Index 2021’